AdvancedProjects/Parse-SDK-Dart/README.md

 * Queries

 ## Author:-
-This project was authored by Phill Wiggins.
-You can contact me at phill.wiggins@gmail.com
+The original Flutter project was authored by Phill Wiggins.
+You can contact him at phill.wiggins@gmail.com